IRB-Ready Phase 1/2 — PTSD Primary · Autoimmune Adjunctive

 Richard Idell, MD

 Dallas-based psychiatrist and PTSD specialist who developed Project Lucid directly from clinical ketamine experience.
-Sponsor-Investigator of LUCID-PTSD-2026-001 — an IRB-ready Phase 1 pilot of 50mg sublingual esketamine for PTSD.
+Sponsor-Investigator of LUCID-PTSD-2026-001 — an IRB-ready Phase 1/2 open-label pilot of 50mg sublingual esketamine for PTSD with co-occurring autoimmune disease.

 The clinical premise of Project Lucid sits at the intersection of three bodies of evidence that have not previously been connected: Feder et al.’s RCT-validated 3×/week IV ketamine protocol, Dahan et al.’s Phase 1 PK characterization of the 50mg SL OTF, and Wolfson et al.’s at-home safety dataset of N=11,441.
 The synthesis is Dr. Idell’s.